The smart home is finally becoming an actual thing.

-Because of their “smart” nature some smart locks will also connect to other devices in your home.
-If you have a smart heating system, some locks will automatically relay a message to the heating system when it detects you have left the house and the thermostat will turn itself off or into standby until you return.
+Because of their “smart” nature, some smart locks will also connect to other devices in your home.
+If you have a smart heating system, some locks will automatically relay a message to the heating system when it detects you have left the house and the thermostat will turn itself off or go into standby until you return.

 Wifi or Bluetooth smart door locks?

 Your choice of system may be dictated by several factors, including the all-important price tag.
 But you should be aware of the implications of opting for a wifi system or a Bluetooth one - and remember that some systems use both.

 A wifi lock will usually have more features, such as letting you unlock a door remotely.
 However, because it’s connected to your home wifi network it’s vulnerable to hacking or malicious attacks, like any internet-connected device.